brianjohnson21/CryptoMarket/README.md

 *CryptoMarket* is released under the MIT License.
 See [LICENSE](https://github.com/pixel16/CountItApp/blob/master/LICENSE) for details.

 ### 🚀 Release
-*The date of the release should be around the 15th December on the App Store, so be ready* 😎
+*The date of the release should be around the 20 January 2020 on the App Store, so be ready* 😎